 Where to stay in Hanoi First Time: Best areas & districts

-In this blog post, I will help you to find Where to stay in Hanoi for the first time, the best areas/ districts to stay in Hanoi (with a map), best hotels for all budgets, and the safest places.
+In this blog post, I will help you to find Where to stay in Hanoi for the first time, the best areas and districts to stay in Hanoi (with a map), best hotels for all budgets, and the safest places.

 Where to stay in Hanoi for the first time?

-The best areas to stay in Hanoi for tourists are Hanoi Old Quarter, West Lake (Tay Ho), Ba Dinh, Truc Bach, Hai Ba Trung, and Cau Giay.
-These areas offers wide range of accommodation options for all budgets and easy access to major tourist attractions.
+The most popular areas to stay in Hanoi for tourists are the Old Quarter in Hoan Kiem district and West Lake (Tay Ho).
+Additionally, you can consider staying in Ba Dinh, Truc Bach, Hai Ba Trung, and Cau Giay district.
+They are all located in the city center, making it easy to explore the city.

-Hanoi Old Quarter is the best overall base in Hanoi for first-time visitors.
-This area is the historic heart of the city where you can find major attractions such as Hoan Kiem Lake, Opera House, Dong Xuan Market, Ta Hien Street.
-You can easily explore plenty of things on foot.
+Hanoi Old Quarter, in my opinion, is the best overall base in Hanoi for first-time visitors.
+It is the historic heart of Hanoi and is home to major attractions such as Hoan Kiem Lake, Opera House, and Ta Hien Beer Street.
+Staying here allow you explore most things on foot or only a short Grab ride.

 If you are visiting Hanoi for the first time, I recommend spending at least 3 days exploring the city’s famous attractions and enjoying the Vietnamese food.
 From Hanoi, you can easily take day trips to the nearby areas such as Sapa, Ha Giang, Ninh Binh, and Ha Long Bay.